rkuma183/wilsonmar.github.io/_posts/2016-08-13-iot-clouds.md

 ---
 layout: post
-title: "Intel Clouds"
+title: "IoT Clouds"
-excerpt: "What will you do when the flood of IoT data comes for you?"
+excerpt: "The value of IoT is the wisdom from analytics and notifications"
 tags: [Clouds, IoT]
 image:
 # pic silver robot white skin handshake 1900x500